 To establish a case for defamation, the claimant must prove that the defendant has published, or is responsible for the publication of, defamatory words or materials that are reasonably understood to refer to the claimant.
 There is no need for the claimant to prove that the defendant intended to defame or that anyone actually believed the statement to be true.
-Generally speaking, a claimant is not required to prove that they suffered actual damage for the purpose of bringing a defamation action.
+Libel, which is considered to be more damaging, is actionable per se.
+On the other hand, slander is not.
+To bring an action of slander, the claimant must prove that he/she suffered special damage as a condition for bringing an action.
+Special damage means the loss of something of monetary value or that is assessable in monetary terms.
+However, special damage does not need to be proven if the defamatory statement in question contains reference to any of the following: